-* Use unique phone numbers for large campaigns so you can keep tab of the number of incoming calls you receive
+- Use unique phone numbers for large campaigns so you can keep a tab of the number of incoming calls you receive

 5. Inconsistent branding

 One solution is to find an affordable graphic design agency to oversee all aspects of your business marketing and advertising.
-BlueFlameDesign are such an agency, and are experienced in supporting small businesses with their graphic design, branding and print marketing requirements.
+BlueFlameDesign is such an agency, and we are experienced in supporting small businesses with their graphic design, branding and web design requirements.

 6. Poor spelling and grammar

 This is an easily solved problem, but if it’s not done then it can make your business look very unprofessional.
 Double-check every piece of text and copy before it is sent for any spelling or grammatical errors.
 This includes invoices, quotes and emails, and would definitely include any advertising such as press ads and direct marketing.